KuserOguzHan/KuserOguzHan/README.md

 ---

 ### 👋 About Me

-> *“I build systems that think, learn, and scale.”*
+> *"I build systems that think, learn, and scale."*

 Hey there!
 I'm **Han**, a Mechatronics Engineer who loves to blend mechanics, code, and intelligence into functional systems.
 I believe in **end-to-end thinking** — from raw sensor data to cloud-deployed ML models in production.
 - 🧠 Obsessive about clean pipelines & reliable automation
 - 🛠️ Turning raw data into refined models
 - ☁️ MLOps, DevOps & everything in between